 What is threat hunting?

-Threat hunting is a proactive, exploratory activity designed to identify unknown, active threats in an environment.
+Threat hunting is a proactive, exploratory activity designed to identify unknown threats in an environment.
 The process is an investigative method of testing an evolving set of hypotheses using technology toolkits that both enable creative detective work and drive workflows based on new findings.
-Threat hunting techniques shifts enterprises from reactive response to proactive identification, enabling them to get ahead in the fight against adversaries.
+Threat hunting techniques shift enterprises from reactive response to proactive identification, enabling them to get ahead in the fight against adversaries.

 The difference between threat hunting and investigation

 Threat hunting and threat investigation are two different functions within a SOC.
-Threat hunting is a proactive approach to identify unknown threats, while threat investigation is a reactive approach to validate and understand an active, known threat.
+Threat hunting is a proactive approach to identifying unknown threats, while threat investigation is a reactive approach to validating and understanding a known threat.

-SOCs today are plagued with tremendous rates of data growth, reducing visibility across organizational silos and impeding their ability to develop the full threat story.
-This is further aggravated by a constantly growing defense surface with new applications, services, and data constantly being added.
+SOCs are plagued with high rates of data growth and organizational silos – both of which impact visibility.
+This is further aggravated by a constantly growing attack surface with new applications and services constantly being added.

-Organizations have found that collecting too much data can put a sizable dent in budgets.
-For most SOCs, license costs and data storage make it too expensive to collect and store all data for real-time and historical analysis.
+For most SOCs, license costs and data storage make it too expensive to collect and store all security data for real-time and historical analysis.

-Collecting as much data as possible can slow query response times.
-Some traditional solutions can take hours to run a query due to scalability and performance issues, threatening an organization’s ability to hunt for and respond to threats.
+Running queries against large volumes of data can slow response times.
+Some traditional solutions can take hours to run a query due to scalability and performance issues, threatening an organization’s ability to identify and respond to threats.

 Lack of Context

-Threat hunting requires relevant threat, network, and data context to accurately identify a sign of compromise, but it can be difficult and time-consuming to connect the dots across petabytes of data.
+Threat hunting requires relevant context to accurately identify a sign of compromise, but it can be difficult and time-consuming to connect the dots across petabytes of data and multiple point products.

 Modern threats are complex, multi-faceted beasts.
-Threat actors can now morph attacks on the fly, requiring analysts to hunt dynamically for tactics, technologies, and procedures (TTP).
+Threat actors can now morph attacks on the fly, requiring analysts to hunt dynamically for tactics, techniques, and procedures (TTP).

 Threat Hunting Techniques & Methodologies